pandorabots/pb-hubot/README.md

         myhubot$ export user_key=e64XXXXXXXXXXXXXXXXXXXXXXXXXXXXX
         myhubot$ export botname=mypandorabot

 3. Test your bot.
 You can talk with the Hubot bot locally by using shell adapter.
-Push enter key to show `Hubot>` prompt, then say `hubot`, followed by an input your Pandorabot will provide a response to:
+Push enter key to show `Hubot>` prompt, then say `hubot pb`, followed by an input your Pandorabot will provide a response to:

         myhubot$ bin/hubot
         ...
         Hubot>
-        Hubot> hubot Hello
+        Hubot> hubot pb Hello
         Hubot> Hi there!